lajohnston/eco/README.md

 ## Enable, Disable and Destroy Entities

 Setting an entity's 'enabled' property to false allows you to deactivate it.
-This removes the entity from eco's entity list so it won't appear in any filter or system results.
+This removes the entity from eco's entity list so it won't appear in any iterator results

 Unless you're storing your own reference to the entity, it will eventually be garbage collected and permanently destroyed.
 If you do keep a reference then you